 Although you can't change your age or your genetics, there are several lifestyle choices you can make that reduce your risk of developing breast cancer, including:

 - Limiting or avoiding alcohol - Breast cancer risk increases from 12% to 18% with more than 2 alcoholic drinks per day)

 - Maintaining a healthy body weight - Being overweight, especially after menopause, increases risk

 - Know what your "normal" is and talk to your doctor if your breasts are different in any way

 - Breastfeed for as long as possible

 - Get a mammogram regularly from age 45 or 50, or whatever your doctor recommends.

-Other factors which are associated with an increased risk of breast cancer include previous hormone therapy, family or personal history of breast or ovarian cancer, a history of radiation therapy to the chest area when younger, and being of Caucasian descent.
+Other factors that are associated with an increased risk of breast cancer include previous hormonal therapy; a family or personal history of breast or ovarian cancer; a history of radiation therapy to the chest area when young; and being of Caucasian descent.
 Diet, stress and anxiety may also play a role.

 Breast Cancer Touches Everybody

 The odds of beating breast cancer are so much better when it is detected and treated early.
-If you are a man, seek further investigation for any skin or tissue changes you may notice in the chest area around your nipples.
+If you are a man, seek further investigation if you notice any skin or tissue changes around your nipples.